 Involve everyone who will touch the platform in these early conversations.
 This includes command staff, field responders, volunteers, and even partner agencies.
 Getting their input from the start builds a sense of ownership and ensures the platform addresses real-world needs, not just perceived ones.
 When people feel heard, they are far more likely to embrace the new system when it goes live.

-Develop a Strong Training Strategy
+Develop a Training Plan That Sticks

 A great platform is useless if your team doesn’t know how to use it effectively.
 Training shouldn’t be a last-minute checklist item; it should be a core part of your implementation plan.
 A strong training strategy empowers your team, builds confidence, and drives adoption across your entire organization.